What is the best digital audio workstation?

 1 - Ableton Live 10

-Happen to want to know what is the best digital audio workstation for live music performances as well?
-Well, Ableton is known for turning laptops into computer-instruments and DJ workstation.
+Ableton is known for turning laptops into computer-instruments and, with the aid of DJ controller, a DJ workstation.
 This is thanks to its seamless MIDI sequencing between hardware and software, so much so that these DAWs are considered excellent by the pros in live settings.
 Hence the name "Live."

 The latter point is, in fact, the main reason to get Ableton Live.
 This DAW should be at the top of your list if you plan on using your DAW in a live performance setting.